nfrechette/acl-ue4-plugin/README.md

 The documentation on how to use it can be found [here](./Docs/README.md) along with performance results.

 **NOTE: A refactor of the animation compression codecs within *Unreal Engine* is in the works and should be released soon.
 This will allow this plugin to be published on the Unreal Marketplace.
 Until then, it requires a few custom changes to the engine to work.
-The plugin code will be updated once the refactor becomes accessible to the public.**
+If you wish to try the refactor, you can find it in the [Dev-Anim branch](https://github.com/EpicGames/UnrealEngine/tree/dev-anim) which requires no further engine changes for the ACL plugin to work.**

 ## Getting started